Deboband is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 A headphone is significant for this.
 You cannot blast a click track on the speaker as your audience will also hear the click, which will ruin their overall concert experience.
-Using headphones, the drummer will hear the clicks without any of the audience hearing them.
+It helps the drummer to hear the clicks without any of the audience hearing them.
 The fun part is when some failing in the mixing leads to the click track being played to the audience and them getting a bit annoyed at the artists during performances.

 In a few cases, all the band members have click tracks in their headphones to ensure that the whole band remains in sync.
 This is mostly done when bands use a drum machine for the recording but use a real drummer for the concerts.
 In this case, they need the drummer to maintain their tempo rather than follow him.